-Cosmic Explorer can detect merging stellar-mass black holes mergers that happened when the universe was less that 500 Myrs old.
+Cosmic Explorer can detect stellar-mass black hole mergers from when the universe was less than 500 million years old.
 This immense reach will reveal for the first time the complete population of stellar-mass black holes in binaries, starting from an epoch when the universe was still assembling its first stars.
-Cosmic Explorer will detect hundreds of thousands of black-hole mergers each year, measuring their distances, masses and spins.
+Cosmic Explorer will detect hundreds of thousands of black-hole mergers each year, measuring their distances, masses, and spins.
 These observations will reveal the black-hole merger rate, the underlying star formation rate, how both have changed throughout cosmic time, and how both are correlated with galaxy evolution.